hyades/hyades.github.com/_posts/2013-07-28-SoC-Midterm-Evaluations.md

 </p>
 <p><script src="https://gist.github.com/hyades/6106616.js"></script></p>
 <p>
 	 Since it has low level interactions, most of the usage and documentation for this is available in C <a href="https://developer.gnome.org/glibmm/stable/group__DBus.html">here</a>.
 Similar thing for python is also available.
 It can be accessed using <i>from gi.repository import Gio</i>.
 The only problem here was the lack of any proper documentation or examples.
 The only page regarding this is <a href="http://developer.ubuntu.com/api/ubuntu-12.10/python/Gio-2.0.html">http://developer.ubuntu.com/api/ubuntu-12.10/python/Gio-2.0.html</a>.
-The python api for Gio is merly a wrapper over the C code.
+The Python API for Gio is merly a wrapper over the C code.
 Thus almost all functions perform the same task.
 For example
 </p>
 <p><script src="https://gist.github.com/hyades/6107208.js"></script></p>
 <p>becomes:</p>